KathiJoksch/iiot_puresense/README.md

 A powerful and energy-efficient microcontroller featuring a dual-core processor, built-in Wi-Fi, and Bluetooth.
 It ensures smooth data processing and connectivity for our device.

 - Gravity Analog Infrared CO2 Sensor
-Function: Accurately measures carbon dioxide (CO₂) levels in the air.
-Technology: Uses infrared light to detect CO₂ absorption, one of the most reliable methods for gas measurement.
-Applications: Ideal for monitoring indoor air quality to ensure a safe environment.
+The Gravity Analog Infrared CO2 Sensor accurately measures carbon dioxide (CO₂) levels in the air.
+It operates using infrared light to detect CO₂ absorption, one of the most reliable methods for gas measurement.
+This makes it an excellent choice for monitoring indoor air quality and ensuring a safe environment.

+Measurement Range:
-Measurement Range: 0 to 5000 ppm.
+  - 0 to 5000 ppm.

 - BME280 Environment Sensor

-Function: Measures temperature, humidity, and air pressure with high precision.
-Technology: Combines advanced MEMS (Micro-Electro-Mechanical Systems) technology for multi-environment sensing.
-Applications: Useful for detecting changes in indoor climate conditions and ensuring optimal comfort levels.
+The BME280 environment sensor is designed to measure temperature, humidity, and air pressure with high precision.
+It utilizes advanced MEMS (Micro-Electro-Mechanical Systems) technology, enabling reliable multi-environment sensing.
+This makes it ideal for detecting changes in indoor climate conditions and maintaining optimal comfort levels.

 Measurement Ranges:
--- Temperature: -40 to +85°C
+  - Temperature: -40 to +85°C
--- Humidity: 0 to 100% RH
+  - Humidity: 0 to 100% RH
--- Pressure: 300 to 1100 hPa.
+  - Pressure: 300 to 1100 hPa.

 - I2C OLED Display
 A compact display module that provides a clear and efficient interface for real-time data visualization.
 Product Link